Best Dell Black Friday deals 2020

 Student Discounts

-Students are eligible to sign up to Dell Advantage for Students, which offers up to 20% off Dell products throughout your studies.
+Students are eligible to sign up to Dell Advantage for Students, which offers up to 20 per cent off Dell products throughout your studies.
 To register you’ll simply need to enter your academic e-mail address on their student page, which once validated will give you a voucher code that can be used on a wide range of Dell products.

 Monitor Deals

-Every good desktop needs a monitor – and Dell has some great LED-backlit LCDs on offer:
+Every good desktop needs a monitor – and Dell has up to 40% off some great LED-backlit LCDs:

 - Buy Dell S2721DGF monitor for £389 (save £97.51)